Posts Tagged ‘18th century gardening’

 This botanical history post was featured on The Daily Gardener podcast: Click here to see the complete show notes for this episode.
 May 12, 1735 On this day, dear readers, we celebrate the birth of a most remarkable individual – Charles-Joseph Lamoral, French Field Marshal, writer, and esteemed member of the princely family of Ligne…

 This botanical history post was featured on The Daily Gardener podcast: Click here to see the complete show notes for this episode.
-April 19, 1792 On this day, dear readers, we are granted a most delightful peek into the journal of Gilbert White, the venerable naturalist of Selborne, England.
-His keen observations of the natural…
+July 18, 1720 On this day, the illustrious English naturalist Gilbert White drew his first breath in this world, commencing what would become a life of meticulous observation and documentation of nature’s most…

 Read More